Back to National Guide

 Melbourne-Specific Considerations

-Melbourne's inner suburbs are defined by Victorian-era and Edwardian homes, many of which have timber-framed bathroom floors.
+Melbourne's inner suburbs are defined by Victorian-era and Edwardian homes, many of which have timber-framed bathroom floors that flex under load.
 Suburbs like Fitzroy, Northcote, Brunswick, Carlton, and Collingwood have high renovation activity, and bathroom waterproofing is a significant component of every bathroom renovation in these areas.
-The timber floors require fibre cement overlay before membrane application, which adds both cost and time compared to slab-on-ground construction.
+The timber floors require fibre cement overlay before membrane application, and the membrane system itself must accommodate substrate movement.
+A flexible membrane such as Davco K10 Plus (Class III, high extensibility) handles this well.

 In newer suburbs like Craigieburn, Point Cook, and Tarneit, concrete slab construction is standard.
-Waterproofing in these areas is more straightforward, and pricing tends to sit toward the lower end.
+The slab provides a rigid, consistent substrate that takes liquid-applied membranes without additional preparation.
+Pricing in these areas tends to sit toward the lower end of the range, and the work is more predictable.

-Melbourne's cold, wet winters mean that waterproofing failures show up as persistent dampness rather than the rapid mould growth seen in warmer climates.
-A leak can progress for months before becoming visible.
-If you are renovating a bathroom in an older home, check the subfloor condition carefully before committing to a scope.
+Melbourne's cold, wet winters create a specific pattern for waterproofing failures.
+Unlike Brisbane where a leak shows up quickly as mould, Melbourne leaks often manifest as persistent dampness and subtle staining over months.
+A leak can progress for an entire winter before becoming visible.
+If you are renovating a bathroom in an older home, have the subfloor condition assessed during demolition rather than assuming it is sound.

-For apartment renovations, the body corporate may require documentation of the waterproofing system used and evidence of inspection.
+For apartment renovations, the owners corporation may require documentation of the waterproofing system used and evidence of inspection.
+Buildings in Southbank, Docklands, and the CBD that have experienced previous waterproofing issues often have stricter requirements.
 Check your owners corporation rules before starting.

 Hiring a Licensed Waterproofer in VIC